dianacortes003/tDNA_IS/Simple tDNA Version/README.md

 ### Unit Test File

-There is an additional 7th file, `unit_test_tDNA.py`, which contains functions that test the program's core methods and functions.
+The project's folder contains a 7th file, `unit_test_tDNA.py`, which defines functions that test the program's core methods.
 This file is not needed to run the program, but the other 6 files are required to run this unit test.

 The unit test file includes lines of code that automatically delete any files created during test execution.
 To avoid test files from automatically deleting, convert to comments the code lines 352, and 404-406.